New York Intestate Estate Administrator: Your Guide to Managing an Estate Without a Will

 The intestate probate process is generally more protracted and potentially more expensive than when a valid will exists.
 The Surrogate’s Court often requires approval for many actions an administrator undertakes, adding layers of legal procedures, court appearances, and associated fees.
 This increased judicial oversight aims to protect the interests of all potential heirs in the absence of the deceased’s written wishes, but it inevitably adds time and expense.

-Essential Steps for a New York Intestate Estate Administrator
+Strategic Guidance for New York Estate Administrators

 • They offer clarity on New York’s specific intestacy laws and procedural requirements, guiding you through complex statutes.